MinghaoLin2000/MinghaoLin2000.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the University of Colorado Boulder, advised by [Prof Yueqi Chen](http://cusecurity.cs.colorado.edu/yueqichen/).
+I am a visiting scholar at the University of Colorado Boulder, advised by [Prof Yueqi Chen](http://cusecurity.cs.colorado.edu/yueqichen/).
 I received my bachelor's degree from Jiangxi Normal University in 2022.
 And I'm a CTF Enthusiast.
 I like solving challenges about reverse engineering and exploitation in CTF contests.
 At Jiangxi Normal University, I created the CTF security team [风信子信息安全工作室](https://www.jxnusec.cn/) which has become the top-tier CTF university team in China.
 My research interests focus on software security and system security.

 Work experience
 ======
+* The Zhejiang University
+1 May 2023 - Now, Research assistant advised by Prof Mingxue Zhang

 * The University of Colorado Boulder, US
 1 January 2023 - 15 August, Visiting Scholar